 5. Look up homeschool facebook groups.

 Get in touch with the admin or person in charge of the group.
 Go meet with the group a few times and get to know some homeschool moms.
-Having others in the trenches helps and a good support.
+Having others in the trenches helps for good support.

-Homeschooling a reluctant teenager is rewarding.
-My son was on board when he saw the research and time that I was putting into his education.
+A reluctant teenager at home is rewarding.
+We had so many chances to get to know each other.
+Finally, my son was on board when he saw the research and time that I was putting into his education.
 The best part was his reluctance diminished as I let him be more in charge of his education.

 Lastly, I can proudly say that he has all the intellectual tools to do well in his future.